deanebarker/Denina-Sharp/README.md

     Http.Get gadgetopia.com
     Html.Extract //title

 Http.Get makes a -- wait for it -- GET request over HTTP to the URL specified in the first argument and returns it.
-If the currently active text prior to that was anything, itsimply  gets over-written.
+If the currently active text prior to that was anything, it gets over-written.

 In this case, the pipeline is invoked without arguments.